 Always use last month’s income for your expenses.
 This is a cornerstone of successful budgeting—always spend less than you earn.
 Focusing only on last month’s income is the simplest way to do that.

 Enter every transaction by yourself.
 While integration with your bank is more convenient, it doesn’t help to get a grip on your finances.
 Even worse—it’s a ‘set it and forget it’ solution that has no direct impact on your spending.
-Decent Budget is not convenient by design: it should be cumbersome to frequently add transactions because that’s the only way to keep yourself informed about your current financial situation.
+Decent Budget is not convenient by design: it should be cumbersome to frequently add transactions because it constantly reminds you about your financial situation and forces you to think two steps ahead when making financial decisions.

 Compare your progress over time.
 Decent Budget compares expenses in places where it makes sense.
 It’s really powerful to see, for example, that you spent more this month so far compared with last month on the same day.
 This immediate feedback is actionable and gives you an opportunity to balance out your spending through out the month.